leiwanglsu/geog4057/Homeworks/Assignment 5 Create a script tool and toolbox with python.md

 - Before running the tool, you need to add one more line at the top section of the script: "import random".
 If not, the script will give an error message
 - Save the script
 - Double click the Random Sampling Tool to run
-- Screen capture the toolbox and the result map of your tool's output
+- Screen capture the toolbox and the result map of your tool's output (10 pnts)

 ### Add the tool message